 A model or block definition may contain:

 If true, it is stated that a default connection will result in a structurally inconsistent model or block11 1 For the precise definition of structurally inconsistent, see Pantelides (1988)..
-A ”default connection” is constructed by instantiating the respective model or block and for every input u providing an equation 0 = f(u), and for every (potential, flow) pair of the form (v, i), providing an equation of the form 0 = f(v, i).
+Here, the default connection is constructed by instantiating the respective model or block and for every input u providing an equation 0 = f(u), and for every (potential, flow) pair of the form (v, i), providing an equation of the form 0 = f(v, i).

 [It is useful to check all models/blocks of a Modelica package in a simple way.
 One check is to default connect every model/block and to check whether the resulting class is structurally consistent (which is a stronger requirement than being balanced).
 It is rarely needed; but is for example used in Modelica.Blocks.Math.InverseBlockConstraints, in order to prevent a wrong error message.
 Additionally, when a user defined model is structurally inconsistent, a tool should try to pinpoint in which class the error is present.
 This annotation avoids then to show a wrong error message.]